 Since July 2018, I have been a postdoctoral scholar in the Penn Center for Neuroaesthetics at the University of Pennsylvania – more specifically, in Professor Anjan Chatterjee’s ChatLab – where I am examining the neural basis of interactions between aesthetic evaluation and moral psychology.

-When I’m not working, I am typically chasing my two lovely cats, Craig (black and white) and Junie (redhead), around the apartment we share, or annoying my wife with series of highfalutin questions about philosophy and the brain.
-She is called Stacey Humphries — we got married in 2018 (see below) and so now we share both our lives and a PI.
+When I’m not working, I am typically chasing my two lovely cats, Craig (black and white) and Junie (redhead), around the apartment we share with Dr. Stacey Humphries.
+She’s a cognitive scientist and (“the more senior”) postdoc in the ChatLab – we tied the knot in 2018 (see below) and so now we share both our lives and a PI.
 She studies the neural basis of sensorimotor representation and of higher-level cognitive processes such as decision-making about works of art.
-She’s the very best, and you should check out her work here: https://staceyahumphries.com.
+She’s the smartest person I know so you should make haste and check out her work here: https://staceyahumphries.com.